Terpo/Waterworks/README.md

 CodeChickenCore added a way to get finite water.
 This mod works with both options but for the optimal experience, you should activate finite water.

-Planned are the following blocks / mechanics:
+Short overview of the current mechanics:

 ***Raintank***
 Early game rain collection block with a small inventory for water and automating.

 ***Multiblock Raintank***
 This collection will need some more materials and comes as an multiblock.
-It will generate water a bit more quickly and uses the area as multiplier.
+It will generate water a bit more quickly and uses the connected collectors as multiplier.
 The shape of your structure is on your side but there is configurable maximum range from the controller block.

 ***Groundwater Pump***
 This pump need clear sight to bedrock, to get the water from beneath.
-It will make use of forge energy or redstone flux.
+It will make use of forge energy for each pump operation.

 ***Rain Rocket***
 Craft some ghast tears with a Minecraft <a href="http://minecraft.gamepedia.com/Firework_Rocket">firework rocket</a> to get your own rain rocket.